How LDR Sensor Works

 LDR Sensor Module or Photoresistor Sensor Hardware Overview

-The LDR sensor module mainly consists of the LDR, LM393 Comparators, Variable Resistor (Trim pot), Power LED, and output LED.
+The LDR module mainly consists of the LDR, LM393 Comparators, Variable Resistor (Trim pot), Power LED, and output LED.

 1. LDR or Light Dependent Resistor

 LDR or Light Dependent Resistor is one type of variable resistor.
-The features and functions have been previously discussed in detail.Β
+The features and functions have been previously discussed in detail.

 2. Variable Resistor (Trim pot)

-The LDR sensor module has an onboard variable resistor or potentiometer, this variable resistor has a 10k preset.
 It is used to set the sensitivity of the LDR module.
 When the preset knob is rotated the sensitivity of the light intensity detection is varied.

-Β 3.
-Power LED
+3. Power LED

 This onboard LED indicates if the power supply is ON or OFF.
-When we turn on the sensor power supply this Green LED is also turned on.Β
+When we turn on the sensor power supply this Green LED is also turned on.

 4. Output LED